 Worm Casings, or Sand you will probably not require a clean room with positive air flow and air particle size containment.
 Manufacturers are more

-• Supply Security.
+likely to understand the capabilities of their offshore contract manufacturing locations. - Supply Security.
 If for any reason a Broker fails to deliver, then your bulk bag supply options may be limited.
 Manufacturers guarantee you will have

 FIBCs to fill, and your facility will not be affected or suffer a shutdown or miss critical production and delivery targets.
 Quite often customers

-• Customers are increasingly relying on the expertise of their suppliers for advice and consultation on bag design and performance.
+will not maintain a substantial stock of warehoused packaging.
+What is the personal and financial cost of lost production? - Customers are increasingly relying on the expertise of their suppliers for advice and consultation on bag design and performance.
 Large corporations

-• Duties: Is your supplier of offshore imported bags paying the correct duties based upon a legitimate Harmonized Tariff Code (HTC)?
+were once flush with Packaging Engineers, but the dynamics of the market seems to have changed. - Duties: Is your supplier of offshore imported bags paying the correct duties based upon a legitimate Harmonized Tariff Code (HTC)?
 If not, Customs

 could prevent your container from reaching you.